-Underlying physical processes in the space environment medium in terms of plasma physics and electrodynamics.
-Single particle motion, fluid and kinetic theory of plasmas, plasma waves and instabilities, diffusion and resistivity, and nonlinear effects.
+Underlying physical processes and basic computational techniques for laboratory, space, and technological plasma environments including single particle motion, fluid and kinetic theory of plasmas, plasma waves and instabilities, diffusion and resistivity, and nonlinear effects.

 Percentage of Course

 |Collisions and diffusion in plasmas||5%|

 |Fluid treatment of plasma instabilities||10%|

 |Kinetic treatment of waves and instabilities in plasmas||10%|

 |Nonlinear behavior in plasmas and computational considerations||15%|